 Duration of Paraplegia

-Similarly decompression after 12 months of neurological deficit is unlikely respond.
+Similarly, decompression after 12 months of neurological deficit is unlikely to respond.

 Progression of Neurological Complications